I'm a gardener and nature lover. I enjoy writing articles and how-to guides that help people learn new things.

 Use a "Soil-less" Mix for Germination

-Sterlite is also used for this purpose, but after gardening for many years I have found vermiculite to be my favorite.
-This makes a fine additive to any potted plant, but is especially useful for growing new seedlings, since it will not harbor soil-borne diseases, but will keep the soil loose.
+Sterlite is also used for this purpose, but, after gardening for many years, I have found vermiculite to be my favorite.
+This makes a fine additive to any potted plant, but it's especially useful for growing new seedlings since it will not harbor soil-borne diseases and will keep the soil loose.

 I love vermiculite for use in a soil mix for germinating plants from seed.
 You really should not use real soil as it is too susceptible to diseases and compaction.
 A soil mix of vermiculite and peat is ideal for young plants.
 It will stay light and fluffy and hold moisture without ever becoming soggy.

-It's easy to find peat at nearly any big box store, but vermiculite can be a trick in many place.
-Espoma's organic vermiculite is a high quality product that is affordable and the one that I use.
+It's easy to find peat at nearly any big box store, but vermiculite can be tricky to find in many places.
+Espoma's organic vermiculite is a high-quality product that is affordable and the one that I use.
 I started using this because it was available in my city, but I love it.
-The granules are just the right size for this task and the price is right.
-Just mix it, or another quality vermiculite with an equal amount of peat moss and you're soil is ready for planting.
+The granules are just the right size for this task, and the price is right.
+Just mix it, or another quality vermiculite, with an equal amount of peat moss, and your soil is ready for planting.

 Soil for Transplants

 Germination time will be cut in half for certain seeds if you apply heat.
-That means less time for soil-born diseases to get at your young plants.
+That means less time for soil-borne diseases to get at your young plants.

 I routinely see pepper and tomato seedlings emerge within a few days when offered the proper humidity and bottom heat.
 It makes such a huge difference that I won't grow without it.

-This is one secret weapon that you must have in your seed starting arsenal.
-I'll admit that the packaging on the heating mats at the nursery look almost playful and seemed like a gimmick.
+Heat is one secret weapon that you must have in your seed-starting arsenal.
+I'll admit that the packaging on the heating mats at the nursery look almost playful and seem like a gimmick.
 After many years of experimenting with bottom heat, I can tell you that this is no joke.
 Heat is huge.

-Hydrofarm is the leader in making quality heat mats, and their mats are of high quality yet they remain affordable.
+Hydrofarm is the leader in making quality heat mats, and their mats are of high quality, yet they remain affordable.
 You can find them in various sizes online depending on how many flats you want to heat.
-I've seem other brands around as well and I'm sure they are fine.
+I've seen other brands around as well, and I'm sure they are fine.
 This is really a product that pays for itself after a year or two.